Dassault Mirage 2000: Cockpit

-The Mirage 2000 is available as a single-seat or two-seat multirole fighter.
+The Mirage 2000 is available as a single-seat or twin-seat multirole fighter.
 The pilot flies the aircraft by means of a centre stick and left-hand throttles, with both incorporating HOTAS controls.
 The pilot sits on a SEM MB Mk10 zero-zero ejection seat (a license-built version of the British Martin-Baker Mark 10).

-The instrument panel (in the Mirage 2000 C) is dominated by a Sextant VE-130 head-up display which presents data relating to flight control, navigation, target engagement, and weapon firing, and a radar screen located centrally below it.
+The instrument panel (in the Mirage 2000C) is dominated by a Sextant VE-130 head-up display, and a radar screen located centrally below it.